shahbaz-projects-react/my-wardrobe-app-latest/README.md

 # The Clothing App

-It's a React App created with a Redux flow, and focuses on the basic functionalities of Routing, adding/removing items from cart using Redux.
+It's now a MERN App created with a Redux flow, and focuses on the basic functionalities of Routing, adding/removing items from cart using Redux.
 As of styling, HTML5 and CSS3 has been used to support the CSS Grid mixed with Flex.

 ## Highlighted features